I. Modulus of Elasticity

 2. Calculation method

-The theory of calculating stiffness is divided into small displacement theory and large displacement theory.
+The method of calculating stiffness can be divided into two approaches: the small displacement theory and the large displacement theory.

-When establishing the equilibrium equation, the small displacement theory temporarily assumes that the structure is not deformed, so the internal force of the structure can be obtained from the external load, and then the deformation calculation problem can be considered.
+In contrast, the small displacement theory assumes that the structure is not significantly deformed, so the internal force can be obtained from the external load and then used to calculate the deformation.

-When several loads act at the same time, the bending deformation caused by each load can be calculated separately and then superimposed.
+When multiple loads are acting simultaneously, the bending deformation caused by each load can be calculated separately and then combined.